latticexyz/mud/.changeset/six-cats-agree.md

 "create-mud": minor
 ---

-Added a new `@latticexyz/abi-ts` package to generate TS-friendly (`as const`) ABI files from forge ABI output.
+Added a new `@latticexyz/abi-ts` package to generate TS type declaration files (`.d.ts`) for each ABI JSON file.
 This replaces our usage TypeChain everywhere.
 It's also bundled into `@latticexyz/cli` under the `mud abi-ts` command.

 If you have a MUD project created from an older template, you can replace TypeChain with `abi-ts` by first updating your contracts' `package.json`: